 The Santiago Way is a fascinating trip through ourselves, our minds and our spiritual part, a way of reinvent ourselves in a brand new context, natural, without any ambitions.
-This way to see the Camino has inspired several books, like The inmortal way, of Jean-Christophe Rufin.
+This way to see the Camino has inspired several books, like The immortal way, of Jean-Christophe Rufin.
 Here you can read a very interesting post about this book.

 A thousand years of travelling companion

 This beautiful idea brings a whole new meaning to our journey from the first day.
-Something that trully wraps us in an indescribable feeling is to realize that the paths we’re walking were used by millions of pilgrims before us, for more than a thousand years!
+Something that truly wraps us in an indescribable feeling is to realize that the paths we’re walking were used by millions of pilgrims before us, for more than a thousand years!
 They will be like our ancestor and their life lessons about the Santiago Way create a whole tradition.

 A dictionary of life lessons from the Santiago Way

-Each piligrim will live the journey in his own way, each one of us will feel something different when stepping on the same path, admiring the same landscape or when he finds the same innkeeper.
-But if there’s an inevitable allegory, that’s the Camino as a metaphore of a life.
+Each pilgrim will live the journey in his own way, each one of us will feel something different when stepping on the same path, admiring the same landscape or when he finds the same innkeeper.
+But if there’s an inevitable allegory, that’s the Camino as a metaphor of a life.
 Because our life is a way in which we learn, progress and meet other walker, don’t you think?

 #1 The pilgrim cane: a support always help us to walk